Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/ingress.md

 ---

 {:.note}
-> **Note**: Kong will support the Ingress resource for the foreseeable future.
-However, Kong recommends that you use Gateway API resources to configure networking in Kubernetes.
+> **Note**: Kong will continue to support the [Kubernetes Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) to configure a Kong Gateway for the foreseeable future.
+However, as the [Kubernetes Gateway API resource](https://kubernetes.io/docs/concepts/services-networking/gateway/) is now the preferred mechanism for configure inbound routing in Kubernetes clusters, Kong recommends where possible that you use the Gateway API to configure a Kong Gateway.

 The {{site.kic_product_name}} uses ingress classes to filter Kubernetes Ingress objects and other resources before converting them into Kong configuration.
 This allows it to coexist with other ingress controllers and/or other deployments of the {{site.kic_product_name}} in the same cluster.
 A {{site.kic_product_name}} only processes configuration marked for its use.